the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse.md

 You can find out more about the diversity of RSE backgrounds and experiences through the latest [RSE International Survey (2022)](https://softwaresaved.github.io/international-survey-2022/).

 ## What qualifications or skills do you need to be a Research Software Engineer?
-RSEs are usually able to program -- from the latest RSE International Survey, the top five languages used by RSEs are Python, C++, R, JavaScript, and SQL.
+RSEs are able to program -- from the latest [RSE International Survey (2022)](https://softwaresaved.github.io/international-survey-2022/), the top five languages used by RSEs are Python, C++, R, JavaScript, and SQL.
-RSEs are also likely to understand concepts such as agile development, integration and testing, software architecture, and version control.
+RSEs are also likely to understand software engineering concepts such as agile development, integration and testing, software architecture, and version control.
 Most importantly, RSEs apply these skills to academic research, creating and promoting computerized approaches to make research more efficient and reproducible.
 This means that RSEs need to have (and will develop!) excellent communication skills as they bridge the gaps between academia, software engineering, and research infrastructure maintenance.